 In Canada, Thanksgiving is celebrated on the second Monday in October.
 The origin and history of Thanksgiving Day in Canada is different from the American Thanksgiving.
 Whereas the American tradition talks about remembering Pilgrims and settling in the New World, Canadians give thanks for a successful harvest.
 The geographical location of Canada is further north as compared to the United States therefore the harvest season falls earlier in Canada.

-In Canada Thanksgiving 2009 will be celebrated on second Monday in
+Canadian Thanksgiving 2015 will be celebrated on second Monday in October –12th October 2015.

 History and Origin of Canadian Thanksgiving